Sweet Dog

 Adopting an adult dogPart of · Adopting an adult dog

-We often imagine an adult dog arrives 'fully trained'.
-That's rarely true, and it's nobody's fault: many shelter dogs have never had any real grounding, and the one you're welcoming has no bond with you yet.
-For now, his only resource is himself.
-The simplest approach is to start again from scratch, just as you would with a puppy, without asking more of him because he's grown: learning is possible at any age (AVSAB 2021).
+Many people expect an adult dog to turn up “fully trained”.
+That's rarely true, and it's nobody's fault: plenty of shelter dogs have never been given real foundations, and the one you're welcoming has no bond with you yet.
+He can only rely on himself.
+The simplest approach is to start again from scratch, as you would with a puppy, without expecting more of him because he's grown: the same positive methods work well, puppy or adult.

-Be as patient as you would with a puppy.
-An adult discovering an unfamiliar home is allowed to get it wrong: you watch, you reassure, and you set the boundaries little by little.
+Be as tolerant as you would be with a puppy: your adult dog is discovering a home he doesn't know, and he's allowed to get things wrong.
+Watch, reassure, and bring in the rules little by little.

 Home ready

-The goal of the first day isn't to train him, it's to put him at ease.
+The point of the first day isn't to train him, it's to build his confidence.

 1